kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

 DESCRIPTION:
 * A user wishes to read data from a read-only raw block device, an example might be a database for analytics processing.

-ADMIN:
-* Admin creates a 1 block devices and with the intention consumption of read-only.

 USER:
 * User creates pod and specifies 'readOnly' as a parameter in the persistent volume claim to indicate they would like to be bound to a PV with this setting enabled.